burakemir/burakemir.github.io/src/content/post/building_wasm_runner.md

 ```

 This increases the image size to ~25MB, but in return, if our Rust code panics or Wasmtime crashes, we get a full, readable stack trace in the console.

+At this point, we have neatly packaged up everything we need into a CPIO archive that we will use with Cloud Hypervisor's direct kernel boot method in a bit.

 ### Step 4: The Host Driver